World Trade Organization’s First Female Head Experiences Racist, Sexist Media Coverage

-Ngozi Okonjo-Iweala, former managing director of the World Bank, was recently appointed as the director-general of the World Trade Organization (WTO) — becoming the first female, African individual to assume the position.
+Ngozi Okonjo-Iweala, Ph.D. in regional economics and development from the Massachusetts Institute of Technology, and former managing director of the World Bank, was recently appointed as the director-general of the World Trade Organization (WTO) — becoming the first female, African individual to assume the position.
 However, the media coverage of her appointment has been mired in sexism and racism.

 “This grandmother will become the boss of the WTO,” the headline of a Swiss daily, Luzerner Zeitung, originally read before being revised to: “This 66-year-old Nigerian will head WTO” — once again, completely unfocused on her accomplishments that led her there.